mozilla/mozpool/README.md

     relay turnon <hostname> <bank> <relay>
     relay turnoff <hostname> <bank> <relay>

+<hostname> can be in the form host:port; the default port is 2101.

 Note: do not manually adjust relays that are also under MozPool's active control!

 PXE Configs